freeCodeCamp/guide/pages/docs/certificates-guide/find-white-space-with-regular-expressions/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Find White Space with Regular Expressions"
+title: "Find White Space with Regular Expressions"
+parent: "certificates-guide"
 ---

 We can also use selectors like`\s` to find spaces in a string.